urgrue/Java-Twitch-Api-Wrapper/README.md

 }
 ```

+_How it works:_ A simple, secure, local only socket server will be opened.
+Since the `Redirect URI` for your application is set to `127.0.0.1`, it will redirect the user to their localhost after authorizing the application.
+As soon as a response is received, either an access token or error, the socket will be closed.

 ### Explicitly Setting Access Token

-If you are just creating an application for yourself and already have an access token for your account, you can explicitly set it.
-This _**should not**_ be done if the application is being distributed as the access token is directly linked to your Twitch account.
+If you already have an access token, you can explicitly set it.
+This _**should not**_ be done prior to an application being distributed as the access token is directly linked to a single Twitch account.

 ```java
 twitch.auth().setAccessToken("my-access-token-289489");